Citywide amendment – More Homes, Sooner – Car parking for multiple dwellings

 - Principal centre, Major centre, District centre or Mixed use zone.

-Under the proposed changes every dwelling within a building will require the provision of at least one car parking space.
+Every dwelling within a building will still require the provision of at least one car parking space.

 |---|---|---|---|